mobilecoinfoundation/mcips/text/0034-sorted-transaction-outputs.md

 # Summary
 [summary]: #summary

-For blocks with a version >= 3, all the transaction's outputs will be sorted by the public key value.
+For blocks with a version >= 3, all the transaction's outputs MUST be sorted by the public key value.

 # Motivation
 [motivation]: #motivation